 Chapel is held each morning Tuesday through Friday during the fall and spring semesters, and each Wednesday morning during Summer School.
 Chapel sessions include worship services, prayer meetings, and messages by members of the faculty and other outstanding Christian leaders such as pastors, missionaries, teachers, laymen, and others.
 The worshipful atmosphere of the chapel sessions gives the students experience in worship and an awareness of ways to lead others in worship.
+Attendance is expected of each student.
 The Seminary Chaplain is responsible for the chapel schedule.